-This is work that a barred person must not undertake in relation to children.
-Anyone who has been barred by the DBS commits a criminal offence if they undertake a regulated activity.
-An enhanced DBS check will contain details of their barring.
-RA includes unsupervised activities: teach, train, instruct, care for or supervise children or drive a vehicle only for children.
+Regulated work includes unsupervised activities: teaching, training, instruction, caring for or supervising children or driving a vehicle only for children.
 It does not included work by supervised volunteers.
-Work is a regulated activity only if done on a regular basis, i.e. more than once a week, or on 4 or more days in a 30 day period, or overnight.
+Work is regulated only if done on a regular basis, i.e. more than once a week, or on 4 or more days in a 30 day period, or over night.